 As part of the Climate Coalition Week of Action in July, several Cheshire WI members organised a waterside Plastic Waste pickup walk.
 We wanted to highlight how much unnecessary single use plastic is littering our countryside.
 Some of the groups included:

 Middle-Wyches WI participated in the Climate Coalition Week of Action by collecting plastic litter along the canals of Middlewich.
-We were aided and abetted by a young grandson of one of our members and his friend who both ran around enthusiastically , and also by an uncle of another member who was over here visiting from New Zealand, so we were very multi-generational!
-We collected the plastic in fabric bags and took it to recycling bins.
+They were aided and abetted by a young grandson of one of their members and his friend who both ran around enthusiastically , and also by an uncle of another member who was over here visiting from New Zealand, so they were very multi-generational!
+They collected the plastic in fabric bags and took it to recycling bins.
 Other litter couldn't be ignored but unfortunately that had to go in plastic bags for the refuse collection.
 Many thanks to the Middlewich Clean team for the loan of their litter picking equipment.
 A great community effort by all!

 Runcorn WI walked down the Daresbury to Norton Priory stretch of the Runcorn canal, there were 42 of us including Runcorn WI members, children, grandchildren, friends, family, our smashing local MP Mike Amesbury and two awesome councillors Norman and Carol Plumpton-Walsh.
 They picked up 32 bags of rubbish and plastic including two prams!
 Halton Borough Council very kindly provided litter pickers, gloves and recyclable rubbish bags.
 Some members also decorated hessian sacks to brighten the walk and bring home the message that single use plastic is a bad idea.

 Why reduce plastic?

 Cleaning up plastic rubbish from our Cheshire countryside will make a real difference to the environment but it is at best a short term fix.
 A far better solution would be to reduce plastic waste by reducing plastic use.
 Find out more at the Friends of the Earth website.